-Ballymote Church of the Immaculate Conception, The Presentation of the Blessed Virgin (detail showing the High Priest's garments1)
+Ballymote Church of the Immaculate Conception, The Presentation of the Blessed Virgin (detail showing the High Priest's garments, including the turban and gold plate; the jewelled breastplate, woven robes and sash.
+See Exodus 28: 39.)

 When God tells Moses that he has chosen Bezalel and Oholiab to supervise the mammoth task of constructing the tabernacle, it injects a winsome moment of down-to-earth practicality into the narrative.
 All these beautiful textiles and embroidery, carved wood and moulded metals, leatherwork, engraved precious stones, etc. - they would not just arrive like the manna from heaven.
 They needed human skills, human planning, human art and craftsmanship.
 And God provides it in the form of people he had already prepared with just such skills as part of their ordinary humanity.